zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/index.md

 If you installed Zarf through Homebrew, Zarf will already be on your $PATH and you can skip this section.
 :::

 To simplify the usage of the Zarf CLI, you may add it to your $PATH.
 This configuration will allow you to use `zarf` without having to specify the binary’s precise location and your computer will automatically find the binary for you to execute.
-The directories listed in your $PATH can be viewed be executing the command `echo $PATH` in your terminal.
+The directories listed in your $PATH can be viewed by executing the command `echo $PATH` in your terminal.
 If you move your CLI to any of these directories, you will be able to execute it without the need to specify its full path.
 A typical $PATH you can use is: `mv ./path/to/cli/file/zarf /usr/local/bin/zarf`

 :::note
 Throughout the rest of the documentation, we will often be describing commands as `zarf {command}`.
 This assumes that the CLI is on your $PATH.